Boeing wins order for 47 Dreamliners from American Airlines

-American Airlines said it is ordering 47 of Boeing’s 787 Dreamliners for long-range flying, expanding its fleet of the advanced carbon-composite jetliners and dealing a blow to Airbus’s ambitions to expand its wide-body aircraft sales in the U.S.
+American Airlines said it is ordering 47 of Boeing’s 787 Dreamliners for long-range flying, expanding its fleet of the advanced carbon-composite jetliners and dealing a blow to Airbus’s ambitions to expand its widebody aircraft sales in the U.S.

-American Airlines Group ordered 47 Boeing 787 Dreamliners for long-range flying, expanding its fleet of the advanced carbon-composite jetliners and dealing a blow to Airbus’s ambitions to expand its wide-body aircraft sales in the U.S.
+American Airlines Group ordered 47 Boeing 787 Dreamliners for long-range flying, expanding its fleet of the advanced carbon-composite jetliners and dealing a blow to Airbus’ ambitions to expand its widebody aircraft sales in the U.S.

-In a related move, American canceled an order for 22 of Airbus’s twin-aisle A350 jets, a purchase placed by predecessor carrier US Airways, according to a statement Friday.
+In a related move, American canceled an order for 22 of Airbus’ twin-aisle A350 jets, a purchase placed by predecessor carrier US Airways, according to a statement Friday.

 The Boeing deal is worth $12.3 billion at list prices.
 With standard industry discounts the actual value is estimated to be $6.3 billion, based on market-pricing data from airplane valuation firm Avitas.